-The Company has also taken advantage of the exemption, under FRS 102 paras 11.39 - 11.48A from providing certain financial instrument disclosures as the information is provided in the consolidated financial statements of Hobbycraft Group Limited.
+The Company has also taken advantage of the exemption detailed in FRS 102 paragraphs 1.12(c) relating to certain financial instrument disclosures as the information is provided in the consolidated financial statements of Hobbycraft Group Limited.

 In addition, the Company has taken advantage of the exemption, under FRS 102 para 33.7 from disclosing key management compensation, on the basis that it is a qualifying entity and its ultimate parent company, Hobbycraft Group Limited, includes the Company's Key Management compensation in its own consolidated financial statements.